jonahsnider/firebase-action/readme.md

 - `FIREBASE_TOKEN` - **Required** Firebase access token
   - You can obtain a token with `firebase login:ci`
   - For information about access tokens please see the [Firebase docs](https://firebase.google.com/docs/cli#admin-commands)
-  - For information about using Secrets in Actions please see the [Actions docs](https://developer.github.com/actions/creating-workflows/storing-secrets/)
+  - For information about using secrets in GitHub Actions please see the [Actions docs](https://help.github.com/en/articles/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables)

 ### Environment variables